Skip to main content

 The cadence of this process is up to you and will be guided by how quickly you can move through each step.

-This first step is to collect data using an employee survey.
-Depending on your specific pain point, you may want to focus your survey around a specific topic (i.e., wellbeing, DEI, etc.).
-However, we generally recommend beginning with an employee engagement survey, as this survey type focuses specifically on the measure you most want to improve: engagement.
+This first step is to collect data, like employee feedback and sentiment, using an employee survey.
+Depending on your current pain points, you may want to focus your survey around a specific topic (i.e., wellbeing, DEI, etc.).
+However, we generally recommend beginning with an employee engagement survey, as this survey type focuses on the measure you most want to improve: engagement.

-We've written extensively on how to collect data, so rather than rehash it all here, we've compiled a few resources for you below:
+We've written extensively on how to collect data, and to save you time, we've compiled a few resources for you here:

-Once you’ve collected the completed surveys, it’s time to start analyzing and understanding the feedback your employees have shared.
-The main tool for understanding this feedback is a statistical technique called driver analysis.
+Once you’ve collected the completed surveys, it’s time to start analyzing the feedback your employees have shared.
+The main tool for understanding this data is a statistical technique called driver analysis.

 What is a driver?

 It’s easy to assume that taking action on a factor with a low score – say work/life balance – will help lift engagement.
-But, if work/life balance isn’t what’s driving engagement at your company, investing in this area won’t make a difference to engagement levels.
+But, if work/life balance isn’t something that drives engagement at your company, investing in this area won’t make a difference to engagement levels.

-Thus, drivers are what is assessed by a survey to be most likely to move the needle on a particular outcome.
-In this case, improving employee engagement.
-At Culture Amp, we utilize a real-time driver analytics engine to allow you to quickly and efficiently see what aspects of organizational culture have the biggest impact on employee engagement.
-Tools and platforms like these make it easy to understand what is driving engagement at your company, and which questions you can ask to measure and assess it.
+Drivers are the actions your survey determines are most likely to move the needle on a particular outcome.
+In this case, the outcome you’re hoping for is improving workplace engagement.
+Culture Amp’s real-time driver analytics engine allows you to quickly and efficiently see what aspects of organizational culture have the biggest impact on employee engagement.
+Tools and platforms like these make it easy to understand what drives engagement at your company, and which questions you can ask to measure and assess it.

 Each company can have different drivers of engagement, and they can change over time.
-A good survey will identify the top drivers for you as a basis for the next step in the feedback loop – action.
+A good survey will identify the top drivers for you.
+Once you have those, you’re ready for the next step in the feedback loop – action.

 Illustration of three people holding a green flag